 Section 5.
 Visitors

-Regular Council meetings are open to all employees of the university, unless an issue of a particularly sensitive nature is being deliberated, and a majority of Council members vote to close the meeting.
+Regular Council meetings are open to all employees of the university and to unaffiliated individuals who are sponsored by a council member in good standing, unless an issue of a particularly sensitive nature is being deliberated, and a majority of Council members vote to close the meeting.
 A guest speaker may request that attendance during his or her portion of the agenda be limited to Council representatives only.
 If an employee who is not a Council representative wishes to address the Council directly, they should contact the president of Council or their representative and ask to get added to the agenda.

 Section 6.
 Distribution of official business records